Wagner Moura: Breakout in Brazilian cinema and TV (2007–2012)

-Start in Hollywood and directorial debut (2013–present)
+Hollywood and directorial debut (2013–present)

-The film Elysium marked his Hollywood debut, alongside Matt Damon, Jodie Foster and Alice Braga (who was nominated by Moura for the film), playing Spider.
-Moura got the role after his agents showed his work in Elite Squad 2 for the producers.
+The film Elysium (2013) marked his Hollywood debut, portraying Spider.
+Moura got the role after his agents showed his work in Elite Squad 2 to the producers.

-In 2014, he starred in Futuro Beach by Karim Aïnouz, once again at the Berlin International Film Festival, as a lifeguard from Recife who goes to Germany after falling in love with a tourist.
-The film received homophobic reactions from part of the audiences for its depiction of a romance between two men, which included nudity and sex scenes.
-In the same year, Rio, I Love You was released, in which Moura plays a parachutist who talks about Christ the Redeemer in the short film by José Padilha.

-As a director, he worked on the music video for the song "Te Amo" from the album Bicicletas, Bolos e Outras Alegrias, by singer Vanessa da Mata.
+In 2014, he starred in Karim Aïnouz's Futuro Beach as a gay lifeguard from Recife who travels to Germany after falling in love with a tourist.
+He also starred in the anthology film Rio, I Love You, in the segment directed by José Padilha.
+As a director, he worked on the music video for the song "Te Amo" from the album Bicicletas, Bolos e Outras Alegrias by Brazilian singer Vanessa da Mata.

-In April 2015, Moura was confirmed to play one of the "seven men" in the movie The Magnificent Seven, a remake of the 1960 Western classic alongside names like Denzel Washington, Chris Pratt, Ethan Hawke, Vincent D'Onofrio, Haley Bennett and Luke Grimes, scheduled to premiere in 2017, but had to decline the invitation due to filming the series Narcos, in which he was the antagonist.
-For the same reason, he could not star in the Brazilian feature Bingo: The King of the Mornings.